benjamin-edward-morgan/ioc/ioc/README.md

 ```shell
 ioc config.yml
 ```
-Where `config.yml` defines the inputs, outputs, controllers and the connectivity between them.
+Where `config.yml` defines the inputs, outputs, transformers, and the connectivity between them.

 #### Crates
 - `ioc_core` includes fundamental data types used in all other ioc libraries.